The Strange Door: Reception

-Lux Video Theatre
+Adaptation

-Television's Lux Video Theatre aired The Sire de Maletroit's Door on May 7, 1951, starring Frederick Worlock as Sire de Maletroit, Richard Greene as Denis de Beaulieu, Coleen Gray as Blanche de Maletroit, Joel Ashley as Captain Philip de Chartier and John Cassavetes as the First Guard.
+On May 7, 1951, the story was presented as an installment titled "The Sire de Maletroit's Door" of the anthology series Lux Video Theatre.
+The adaptation starred Frederick Worlock as Sire de Maletroit, Richard Greene as Denis de Beaulieu, Coleen Gray as Blanche de Maletroit, Joel Ashley as Captain Philip de Chartier and John Cassavetes as the First Guard.